Fall 2022 FAQs

 2. Do I need to bring my own device to class?

-However, because the Wi-Fi has been upgraded, you will be able to use FIDM Wi-Fi for at least 2 devices and will have Wi-Fi connectivity throughout all of the floors on FIDM, including the first floor and including the promenade by the park.
+Because the Wi-Fi has been upgraded, you are now able to use FIDM Wi-Fi for up to three (3) separate devices.
+There is Wi-Fi connectivity throughout all of the floors on the FIDM Campus including the first floor, the Hope Street building, and the promenade by the park.
 If you need help accessing the FIDM Wi-Fi, please contact eLearning at eLearning@us.fidm.edu.

 1. What happens to my financial aid to pay for housing?

-Students who are eligible to receive financial aid to help with their Fall 2021 housing costs will receive their overage check during the first week of the Fall quarter which starts on October 6, 2021.
-Please contact FIDM’s Fiscal Operations staff if you have any concerns regarding your coverage at firstname.lastname@example.org.
+Students who are eligible to receive financial aid to help with their Fall 2022 housing costs will receive their overage check during the first week of the Fall quarter which starts on October 5, 2022.
+Please contact FIDM’s Fiscal Operations staff if you have any concerns regarding your overage at email@example.com.